stashed/docs/docs/guides/latest/volumes/overview.md

 2. Then, she creates a `Repository` crd that specifies the backend information along with the secret that holds the credentials to access the backend.

-3. Then, she creates a `BackupConfiguration` crd targetting the volume.
+3. Then, she creates a `BackupConfiguration` crd targeting the volume.
 The `BackupConfiguration` object also specifies the `Task` to use to backup the volume.

 4. Stash operator watches for `BackupConfiguration` crd.